energywebfoundation/ssi/README.md

 ## Database migrations

 Having database persisted on production makes it necessary to have database schema migration process in place when upgrading VC-API version running.
-Thanks to the migrations feature of the TypeORM this can bed automated.
+Thanks to the migrations feature of TypeORM, this can be automated.

 ### Executing migrations after VC-API code updated

 #### WARNING!!!

-The following settings are reccomended on production.
+The following settings are recommended on production.
 These are also default application settings if not provided:
 ```dotenv
 # below, if set to `true`, erases all data on every application start
 DB_DROP_ON_START=false